4 Simple and Effective Tips for Boosting Salon Retail Sales

 4. Coach and motivate your team

 Education is key to keeping your teams motivated and sharp when it comes to salon retail sales.
 Team members should also be rewarded with commissions on retail sales.
 In order to keep the team customer-focused, make sure the commissions are not a high percentage of an employee’s income.
 Rewards and commissions should enhance and supplement income, not be the sole financial driver for an employee.
-That said, here are a few ways you can educate your team on products and keep up the sales momentum.
+That said, here are a few ways you can educate your team on beauty salon retail products and keep up the sales momentum.

 (a) Meet regularly